+Resveratrol is a phytoalexin derived from grapes and other food products with antioxidant and potential chemopreventive activities.
 Resveratrol is most commonly used for high cholesterol, cancer, heart disease, and many other conditions.
 However, there is not strong evidence to support the use of resveratrol for these uses.
-Resveratrol is available as dietary supplements from red wine extracts, grape seed extracts, and Japanese knotweed extracts, among others.
+Resveratrol is being investigated for the treatment of herpes labialis infections (cold sores).
+Resveratrol is available as dietary supplements from red wine extracts, grape seed extracts and Japanese knotweed extracts among others.
 Most supplements on the market are derived from Japanese knotweed because this plant has one of the highest concentrations of resveratrol found in nature.
 Resveratrol is also available in solution form and as a transdermal patch.
-Resveratrol is considered a dietary supplement and its safety and effectiveness have not been approved by the US Food and Drug Administration.
+Resveratrol is considered a dietary supplement and its safety and effectiveness have not been approved by the United States Food and Drug Administration.

 Affygility Solutions has an occupational exposure limit (OEL) and control band assignment for this active pharmaceutical ingredient (API).
 This monograph also contains the acceptable daily exposure (ADE) value.